Frequently Asked Questions

-In general, Needs for illnesses or injuries resulting in visits to licensed medical providers, emergency rooms, diagnostic testing facilities, and laboratory or hospital charges are shared on a per person, per incident basis.
-See Sections 6-9 of the applicable Member Guidelines for details.
+In general, Needs for eligible illnesses or injuries resulting in visits to licensed medical providers, emergency rooms, diagnostic testing facilities, and laboratory or hospital charges are shared on a per person, per incident basis.
+See Sections 6-7 of the applicable Member Guidelines for details.

 The types of Needs that qualify for sharing can be found in the applicable Member Guidelines.
-Consult Section 10 to familiarize yourself with the general procedures for submitting your Need, and Sections 6-9 for the specific requirements for sharing certain types of Needs.
-If you have any questions, do not hesitate to call your Member Services Advisor at 1-855-973-3372.
+Consult Sections 6-7 for the specific requirements for sharing certain types of Needs.
+If you have any questions, please call Member Services at 1-855-973-3372.

-There is no maximum limit to the amount that will be shared towards a specific medical Need.
-However, the Need must be within the scope of the Guidelines before it will be eligible for sharing.
-Because of the economic impact of very large medical bills (e.g., those over $150,000), Sedera has devised an internal mechanism to ensure that adequate shares are available to meet both our Members’ normal and high-cost Needs.
-For the very large medical expenses that occur from time to time, Sedera makes provision by allocating 15% of Members’ monthly shares to remain available.
+There is no maximum limit to the amount that will be shared by the Community toward a specific medical Need.
+However, the Need must be within the scope of the Member Guidelines before it will be considered eligible for sharing.
 Sedera reserves the right to negotiate medical expenses with providers, and to prorate available shares, as necessary, in order to address all Member’s medical expenses.
 However, to date, Sedera has not had to prorate any sharing.

 Most medical expenses are eligible for sharing.
-There are, however, a number of types of medical expenses that are not eligible for sharing with the Sedera Community or are limited in the amounts that the Community shares.
-Details of the medical expenses that are not shareable and other limitations can be found in the Community’s applicable Guidelines.
+However, some types of medical expenses are not eligible for sharing with the Sedera Community or are limited in the amounts that the Community shares.
+Details of the medical expenses that are not shareable and other limitations can be found in the Community’s applicable Membership Guidelines.

-As Sedera is intended to share costs associated with larger and, unexpected illnesses and injuries, many expenses related to routine preventative care, prescriptions, cosmetic surgery, dental care, are generally not shareable.
-Additionally, medical expenses resulting from the use of illegal drugs, or while participating in unlawful activities are not shareable.
+As Sedera is a Medical Cost Sharing Community that shares large and unexpected medical expenses, some expenses including those related to routine preventative care, prescriptions, cosmetic surgery, and dental care, are generally not shareable.
+Additionally, medical expenses resulting from using illegal drugs or participating in unlawful activities are not shareable.

 Members are responsible for the costs of routine and preventative care costs other than the larger, high-cost routine diagnostic procedures of screening colonoscopy, screening mammogram, childhood immunizations to age 18, and annual flu vaccines subject to the applicable Membership Guidelines for age, membership period and/or monetary limits for certain preventative care.
 Many Sedera Members choose to also become members of Direct Primary Care (DPC) practices for routine healthcare.
-To find a DPC, visit our Care Finder.
+To find a DPC, visit our DPC Finder.